Engineering Water tanks since 1979

 In addition to the practical knowledge gained through hundreds of projects, TIC keeps informed of industry trends and standards through extensive involvement in standards-making organizations.
 In fact, TIC plays a significant leadership role in the development of these standards.

-American Water Works Association (AWWA) - Steve Meier, one of TIC’s Managing Principals, chairs the AWWA Steel Tank Committee.
+American Water Works Association (AWWA) - Chip Stein, TIC’s Managing Principal, chairs the AWWA Steel Tank Committee.
 In this capacity he oversees all standards development and revision processes for all steel tank standards including D100 (design and construction), D102 (coatings), D103 (bolted tanks), D104 (cathodic protection), D106 (sacrificial anode cathodic protection systems), D107 (composite elevated tanks), D108 (aluminum dome roofs), M42 (Tank Manual), and the proposed new stainless steel bolted tank standard.
 TIC’s engineering and technical staffs were extensively involved in authoring the AWWA Tank Manual (M42) and the Steel Water Storage Handbook to advise water tank owners from the planning stages of tank construction through tank demolition.
-Chip recently updated the Manual at the request of AWWA.
+Chip Stein recently updated the Manual at the request of AWWA.
 The Manual is now the benchmark for water tank evaluations, replacing the former D101 Standard.
 We know the recommendations contained in this Manual because we wrote them.